-There is a desire for sustainable growth, especially in Malmesbury Town, and so a proactive approach has been taken to provide for this and one third more than the requirement has been identified.
-In total at least 270 new dwellings on the most suitable of our preferred sites are proposed.
-This included approximately 50 'Extra Care' mixed tenure units for single people or couples over the age of 55 at Burnham House and approximately 50 dwellings at Burton Hill aimed at supported living for the elderly, which were built in 2017.
-We envisaged this released existing family housing in the area.
-The proposals in the plan are to ensure that the remaining requirement of 183 new dwellings (currently proposed in the Wiltshire Core Strategy), as a minimum, will be built by 2026.
-(N.B.
-Nearly 80% of the housing requirement for Malmesbury Town has planning permission or has been delivered in just the first 8 years of the 20 year period between 2006 and 2014).
+There is a desire for sustainable growth, especially in Malmesbury Town, and so a proactive approach has been taken to provide for this and one third more over two thirds more than the 2006 to 2026 indicative requirement has been identified and is being or has been constructed.
+In total atleast a minimum of 270 new dwellings on the most suitable of our preferred sites are were proposed in the original plan made in 2015, and now 306 have been or are in the pipeline to be built, as against the original minimum requirement of 183.

+This includes approximately 50 49 'Extra Care' mixed tenure units for single people or couples over the age of 55 at Burnham House, which were built in 2017, aimed at supported living for the elderly and approximately 50 56 dwellings at Burton Hill.
+We envisage that this growth has and will release existing family housing in the area.
+The proposals in the plan were are to ensure that the remaining minimum requirement of 183 new dwellings (currently proposed in the Wiltshire Core Strategy), as a minimum, have or will be built by 2026.
+This has been exceeded by nearly two thirds with 123 extra dwellings.
+(N.B Nearly 80% of the housing requirementfor Mamesbury Town has planning permission or has been delivered in just the first 8 years of the 20 year period between 2006 and 2014).